rescipy-project/rescipy-website/docs/index.rst

 * the `reScipy <https://github.com/rescipy-project/rescipy>`_ package, a Python package integrating additional tools specific for data analysis in scientific research.

+For the latest news follow `reScipy on Twitter <https://twitter.com/reScipy>`_.

 Contributing
 ============

-If you are interested in contributing to the project, check the relevant links above ang give your feedback.
+If you are interested in contributing to the project, check the relevant links above and give your feedback.
 Any comment or contribution is more than welcome!

 Feedback